MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.Orbital/Get-AzOrbitalAvailableSpacecraftContact.md

 Returns list of available contacts.
 A contact is available if the spacecraft is visible from the ground station for more than the minimum viable contact duration provided in the contact profile.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.orbital/get-azorbitalavailablespacecraftcontact) for up-to-date information.

 ## SYNTAX

 ### ListExpanded (Default)